 How Does Operating Income Influence Stock Prices?

 Operating income is considered a fundamental indicator.
-This means that investors take it into consideration when deciding whether or not to buy shares of stock in a particular company.
+This means that investors take it into consideration when deciding whether to buy shares of stock in a particular company.

 When operating income increases over time, it lends credence to the company’s earning potential.
 A business can increase its operating income by generating more revenue, reducing its operating costs, or both.

-Let’s say that Company ABC has experienced a rough quarter.
-Its profits are down because of economic influences, so it cuts its salaried staff by half.
-The company isn’t necessarily more profitable because it’s reduced its operating expenses through layoffs or a reduction in force.
+Let’s say that Company ABC experienced a rough quarter.
+Its profits are down due to economic influences, so it cuts its salaried staff by half.
+The company isn’t necessarily more profitable because it reduced its operating expenses through layoffs or a reduction in force.

-That’s why stock traders have to look at the whole picture.
+That’s why as a stock trader you have to look at the whole picture.

-Similarly, as I’ll discuss in more detail below, operating income doesn’t take into account expenses unrelated to operations.
-If a pharmaceutical company gets sued because one of its drugs results in great harm to patients, it could still look profitable on a balance sheet.
-However, its reputation has taken a huge hit and its stock is likely to plummet.
+And, as I’ll discuss in more detail below, operating income doesn’t account for expenses unrelated to operations.
+If a pharmaceutical company gets sued because one of its drugs results in great harm to patients, it could still look profitable on a balance sheet…

 What Are Revenue and Gross Profit?

-It’s easy to get revenue and gross profit confused.
+It’s easy to confuse revenue and gross profit.
 They sound like they’re the same thing, but they’re fundamentally different.

 Revenue represents the amount of money a company receives from paying customers or clients.
 If a company sells 100,000 trampolines at $2,000 each in one fiscal year, its revenue is $200 million.
-Revenue offers a comprehensive look at a company’s profitability, but it doesn’t take into account any other factors.
+Revenue can give you a comprehensive look at a company’s profitability, but it doesn’t take into account any other factors.